 The ability to transport our pupils to and from training events and competitive competitions is an essential factor in the success of this particular area.
-The purchase, upkeep and running cost of a minibus are substantial but have allowed us to be uninhibited in accessing these opportunities.
-This provision has now been improved thanks to a second minibus purchase, enabling us to take more children to events.
-During Covid, we were able to enter a number of virtual competitions run internally and also through the SSP.
-As interschool competition gets back to normal we will continue to enter around 10 sporting competitions organised by the SSP.
-We will also begin to re-instate our own intra and inter-school competitions and act as a hub school within Faversham for local sporting competitions.
+The purchase, upkeep and running cost of a mini-bus are substantial but have allowed us to be uninhibited in accessing these opportunities.
+Not only do we continue to enter around 12 sporting competitions organised by the SSP, but we also have begun to organise our own and therefore acting as a hub school within Faversham for local sporting competitions.
 We have recently hosted Faversham competitions in cross-country and handball and will look to develop such initiatives further over the next 12 months.
+There is a triathlon competition planned for 2022/23.